Coder731/Portfolio_Project_1/README.md

     - [Git: How to compare two different versions of a file](https://alvinalexander.com/photos/git-compare-two-different-versions-of-a-file/)
     ###### IDE Integrated Development Environment
     - What does the abbreviation IDE stand for?
 [What Is an IDE? | Codecademy](https://www.codecademy.com/articles/what-is-an-ide)

+    ##### Content / Vim
+    ###### Set word wrap at End of Line
+    - How to set Vim to word wrap at the end of a line, for use in terminal to write commit messages.
+[Automatic word wrapping](https://vim.fandom.com/wiki/Automatic_word_wrapping)
+    - Hard wrap recommended at 72 characters for git commits using Vim.
+[How to wrap git commit comments?](https://stackoverflow.com/questions/2119942/how-to-wrap-git-commit-comments)